 Your Solicitor will then engage in a telephone conversation with you.
 He will share the JC Guideline tables and show you how your injury calculation value was achieved.
 He will also provide further advice on the next steps.

-Our injury compensation calculator gives you a quick estimate.
+Our compensation calculator for personal injuries gives you a quick estimate.
 It uses the latest JC guideline figures.
 In addition, our personal injury claim calculator covers all types of injuries that can happen in an accident.
 We built this tool for maximum accuracy.
-Whether you are looking for a head injury compensation calculator, neck injury compensation calculator, finger injury claim calculator or wrist injury compensation calculator.
-We have got you covered.
+Whether you are looking for a head injury compensation calculator or a neck injury compensation calculator in the UK, we have got your back.
+Similarly, you can also use our compensation calculator as an ankle injury compensation calculator, brain injury compensation calculator and knee injury claim calculator to get an estimated value of your personal injury claim compensation.

 If you were injured while walking or cycling.
-Check our pedestrian accident and cycling accident claim guides for the right steps you should take.
+Check our pedestrian accident and cycling accident claim guides for the right steps you should take to win a deserving compensation.

 It is important to note that not all accident types use the JC Guidelines.
 Some may be guided by different rules.
 For instance, claims for criminal injuries use CICA rules.
 Minor injuries from road accidents now use the RTA OIC tariffs.